rudde0/projectSurvivalTicket/README.md

-# Arpello'ya ticket botu için teşekkürler.
+# Thanks to Vulnix for ticketbot